 - Click +Create widget and choose Conduct a survey from the dropdown menu.

 - Select a webpage position, pick a suitable survey template and click Choose & customize.

 - On the Content tab you can check the questions and the answer options, add or remove form fields.

 - If you’d like to change the look of the template, you can do it on the Appearance tab: change the colors for the widget and, if necessary, its size and paddings.

 - Click Save & close to save the widget and activate it.

 Once you start receiving responses, you can download them using the Download data button on the widget.

 Based on your goals, you can choose to include single-answer multiple choice questions, open-ended questions, and a few other field types:

 - star rating scales

-GetSiteControl survey forms are highly customizable, so you can always create a unique questionnaire that meets your goals perfectly.
-Using advanced behavior and targeting options you can also ensure the survey will be displayed to select audience at the right moment.
+Getsitecontrol survey forms are highly customizable, so you can always create a unique questionnaire that meets your goals perfectly.
+Using advanced targeting options and various triggers you can also ensure the survey will be displayed to select audience at the right moment.